Hitesh103/MonkeyTales_newsapp/README.md

 ## Conclusion

-MoneyTales is a daily updated news app that allows you to stay informed on the latest business, finance, and economic news.
-With its user-friendly interface and robust technical architecture, MoneyTales is the perfect tool for anyone looking to stay up-to-date on the latest news in the world of finance and economics.
+MonkeyTales is a daily updated news app that allows you to stay informed on the latest business, finance, and economic news.
+With its user-friendly interface and robust technical architecture, MonkeyTales is the perfect tool for anyone looking to stay up-to-date on the latest news in the world of finance and economics.